sf-wdi-gaia/resources/meta-skills.md

   1. Believe in yourself, and believe in GA.
   2. Expose your ignorance.
   3. Work with other people as much as you can
-  4. Be social
-  5. Reach out if you are struggling!
-  6. Reach out if you are bored!
+  4. Reach out if you need anything!
+(You are struggling, bored, are looking for more good resources, having problems at home, anything.)
-  7. Work really hard.
+  6. Work really hard.
-  8. Take care of your body and mind.
+  7. Take care of your body and mind - more than usual.